-Any student who wishes to withdraw from the University and drop all courses must file promptly, in the Office of the Registrar, an Application for Withdrawal from the University Form.
-Refunds will be based on the published schedule and date the completed withdrawal form is submitted to the Office of the Registrar.
-Students may initiate the formal withdrawal process in the Office of the Dean for Student Development, located in the Morgan University Center.
+Any student who wishes to withdraw from the University and drop all courses must file through AP Web for students, an Application for Withdrawal from the University Form.
+Refunds will be based on the published schedule and date the completed withdrawal form is submitted via AP Web for students.
 Failure to officially withdraw will result in the student's receiving "F" or "FA" grades in all courses.